-CADD Computer Aided Design & Drafting

-COE or Corps Corps of Engineers a.k.a.
-USACE

-COR Contracting Officer Representative - A representative of the Contracting Officer who has the authority to administer a contract in accordance with the

-DD D : D :11

-DB Design Build

-DBB Design Bid Build

-DrChecks Design Review and Checking System (through ProjNet)

-GIS Geographic Information Systems

-КО Contracting Officer

-LOD Level of Development - Refers to the amount of detail contained within a model element, and to what level of accuracy the digital is to the real object.

-MCACES Micro Computer Aided Cost Estimating System

-PDT Project Delivery Team

-PM Project Manager - The individual in PPMD assigned to manage a project or program from the inception through completion.
+CADD Computer Aided Design & Drafting COE or Corps Corps of Engineers a.k.a.
+USACE COR Contracting Officer Representative - A representative of the Contracting Officer who has the authority to administer a contract in accordance with the contract terms, as described in their letter of authority.
+DrChecks Design Review and Checking System (through ProjNet) GIS Geographic Information Systems KO Contracting Officer LOD Level of Development - Refers to the amount of detail contained within a model element, and to what level of accuracy the digital is to the real object.
+MCACES Micro Computer Aided Cost Estimating System PDT Project Delivery Team PM Project Manager - The individual in PPMD assigned to manage a project or program from the inception through completion.
 The PM is the leader of the PDT.
 The PM has the responsibility for the development of the PMP, which will include the project QCP.

-POC Point of Contact

-PPMD Programs and Project Management Division - PPMD consists of five Branches with Project Managers (PM) who are responsible for project execution within cost and schedules limits.

-РМР Project Management Plan

-Project A unique process, consisting of a set of coordinated and controlled activities with start and finish dates, undertaken to achieve an objective conforming to specific requirements, including the constraints of time, cost and resources.
+POC Point of Contact PPMD Programs and Project Management Division - PPMD consists of five Branches with Project Managers (PM) who are responsible for project execution within cost and schedules limits.
+PMP Project Management Plan Project A unique process, consisting of a set of coordinated and controlled activities with start and finish dates, undertaken to achieve an objective conforming to specific requirements, including the constraints of time, cost and resources.
 It can be any combination of work (products, services, and so forth) intended to produce a specific expected outcome or solution to a customer problem or need.

-PxP Project Execution Plan

-Quality The degree to which a set of inherent characteristics fulfills requirements.
+PxP Project Execution Plan Quality The degree to which a set of inherent characteristics fulfills requirements.
 QA Quality Assurance - that part of quality management focused on providing confidence that project quality requirements defined in the PMP will be fulfilled.
 QC Quality Control - that part of quality management focused on fulfilling the project quality requirements defined in the PMP.
 QCP Quality Control Plan - The QCP is a written plan that defines how quality control will be executed for products.

-RFP Request For Proposal

-RFPP Request For Price Proposal

-SADBU Small and Disadvantaged Business Utilization

-SPK USACE Sacramento District
+RFPP Request For Price Proposal SADBU Small and Disadvantaged Business Utilization SPK USACE Sacramento District